Keep patients happy when delays occur

 • They identify specific stumbling blocks to a frustrated patient, such as the fact that the order mistakenly was faxed to a different location.

 "In that case, we tell them that we're going to find the order.
 But we also let them know that we cannot complete what we have to do without that order," Sauders says.

 Staff members explain that not completing the registration, and consequently the service, without the order helps to meet safety standards and is in the patient's best interest.
 "When explained in that manner to the patient, they have a higher level of assurance that we are here to provide the best service to them," says Sauders.

-"One thing we do not do is start bashing the other service line," Sauders says, adding that patient access staff instead convey to patients that they work closely with their physician and the department the patient is going to.
+"One thing we do not do is start bashing the other service line," Sauders says, adding that members of the patient access staff instead convey to patients that they work closely with their physician and the department the patient is going to.

-Instead, the patient is reassured that patient access staff work closely with the patient's physician, with comments such as, "They are really good about getting us those orders.
+Instead, the patient is reassured that members of the patient access staff work closely with the patient's physician, with comments such as, "They are really good about getting us those orders.
 Let us just check and follow up with them," says Sauders.

-"We never place blame," says Sauders.
+"We never place blame," he says.
 "We can't put ourselves in a light that the patient is in bad hands or that anyone is incompetent.
 We want to assure them that they are in the right place."

 The department's wait time logs indicate that 98% of patients are seen within 10 minutes, and 92% of those are seen within five minutes.
 "A check-in person out front is our air traffic controller," says Sauders.
 "We are constantly guiding our patients.
 We know who has the patient now and which patient needs to be next."

 If patients complains about a wait, members of the patient access staff call them at home to apologize.
 "People are often surprised by that," says Sauders.
 "They generally compliment the staff.
 This is a great way to get feedback, because we don't have any formal surveys for patient access."During morning surgery rush times, registrars at Indiana University Health North Hospital in Carmel began monitoring the actual time patients were arriving in a database.